 Europeans who first appeared in Kamchatka in the 18th century were stunned with the extensive number of brown bears.
 Ursus arctos piscator is one of the largest sub-species of brown bear in the world.
 Although the size of the Kamchatka brown bear is terrifying, the local bears, unlike their Siberian relatives, happened to be quite harmless.
-Perhaps the reason of Kamchatka bears' peaceful personality is found in their fish diet that they prefer over meat.
-They Kamchatka brown bear mainly feeds on salmon and berries in summer and fall, whereas they eat green cones of Pinus pumila in spring.
+Perhaps the reason for Kamchatka bears' peaceful personality is found in their fish diet that they prefer over meat.
+The Kamchatka brown bear mainly feeds on salmon and berries in summer and fall, whereas they eat green cones of Pinus pumila in spring.

 Hikers and mountaineers are urgently advised to store their food supplies safely and to not leave any food traces in camp or at fishing sites.
 Bears do not only occur in forests and tundra, but they have been reported to also ascend to alpine meadows every now and then.

 Georg Wilhelm Steller discovered these huge birds during his expedition with Bering to the coast of Alaska and the Commador Islands in 1741.
 The Stellers sea eagle is the most famous known bird of Kamchatka.
 A full-grown eagle carries a wingspan of seven and a half feet and weighs nearly 16 pounds.
 The eagles build massive nests atop shoreline cliffs and crags; a nest is constructed no more than a few hundred meters from shore and can be found at least 5 meters from the ground in height.